A Joint Variational Framework for Multimodal X-ray Ptychography and Fluorescence Reconstruction: Numerical experiment

 In this section, we systematically compare ptychographic, XRF and joint reconstruction methods under varying experimental conditions to assess the practical benefits of our proposed formulation.
 All reconstructions are performed using the truncated Newton method \cite{nash2000survey}, a large-scale optimization algorithm that efficiently handles nonlinear problems through inexact Hessian approximations and robust line-search updates.

 We evaluate performance across five settings: varying overlap ratio, noise robustness, scalability with object size, handling of multiple elemental maps, and robustness with different sample features.
-All code is implemented in MATLAB and executed on an AMD \(\text{R}9-8945\) CPU.
+All code is implemented in MATLAB \footnote{Code repository: \url{https://github.com/EricZou007/Joint-Reconstruction.git}} and executed on an AMD \(\text{R}9-8945\) CPU.

-\paragraph{Dataset} We generate synthetic ptychography and fluorescence measurements from known complex objects and elemental concentrations.
+\paragraph{Dataset} We generate synthetic ptychography and fluorescence measurements from known complex objects and elemental concentrations. {The simulated fluorescence measurements are generated by convolving the high-resolution elemental map with the probe intensity profile, so the degree of XRF blurring is determined by the probe-intensity profile.
+To make this explicit, we show representative examples of the blurred XRF elemental map in Figure \ref{fig:fluor_measurement}.}

 \paragraph{Probe and scanning setup} The probe is simulated as a Fresnel zone plate following \cite{Rodenburg2008PtychographyAR}.
-Scanning positions form a regular grid with \(N = 64\), corresponding to a \(50\%\) overlap ratio by default.
-Increased overlap improves identifiability and reduces ill-posedness in ptychography.
-Besides, as shown in the Figures \ref{fig:probe_matirix}, it is worth to notice the probe’s periphery away from the center has near-zero amplitude, which can induce ill-conditioning.
+Scanning positions form a regular grid, corresponding to a \(50\%\) overlap ratio by default.
+Increased overlap improves identifiability and reduces ill-posedness in ptychography. { Figure~\ref{fig:probe_focus} shows the probe on the same pixel grid as the reconstructed object, with $m=64$.} It is worth noting the probe’s periphery away from the center has near-zero amplitude, which can induce ill-conditioning.

+{ Different probe conditions (i.e., in-focus versus out-of-focus) can significantly affect the conditioning of the reconstruction problem.
+In the in-focus setting, the probe intensity is more concentrated near the center, which reduces measurement diversity.
+In the default setting, our numerical experiments use an out-of-focus probe. }

+\paragraph{Noise model} To simulate photon-counting noise, we inject Poisson noise into both ptychographic and fluorescence measurements. { Poisson noise is used as a first-order model because both modalities record photon counts at the detector, and in the photon-limited regime the dominant uncertainty is shot noise.
+This is a standard assumption in photon-counting X-ray imaging and is consistent with common XRF and ptychographic noise models.}